 Xerosis cutis is the medical term for abnormally dry skin.
 This name comes from the Greek word "xero," which means dry.

-Dry skin is common, especially in the elderly.
-It is usually a minor and temporary problem, but may cause discomfort.
+Dry skin is common, especially in older adults.
+It’s usually a minor and temporary problem, but it may cause discomfort.
 Your skin needs moisture to stay smooth.
 As you age, retaining moisture in the skin becomes more difficult.
 Your skin may become dry and rough as it loses water and oils.